-During the journey, the meet Zelgadis Greywords, who is a mixture of human, golem and demon; he wants to be returned to his original human form.
+During the journey, they meet Zelgadis Greywords, who is a mixture of human, golem and demon.
+He wants to be returned to his original human form.
 They also meet Princess Amelia, the princess of the Seyruun Kingdom who is a self-proclaimed Lady of Justice.
 Gourry also has a reunion with his friend Sylphiel, who appears to be in love with Gourry.
 Together, the group travels together and has adventures.

 The main villain in the first series is Rezo the Red Priest, and he is scheming to resurrect the Dark Lord Shabranigdo.
 Lina and the others make a trip to Sairaag, where they have a final confrontation with Rezo and his cronies.

 Slayers Next sees Zelgadis on a quest to find the Claire Bible.
 The series introduces a couple of new characters: an evil princess named Martina and a priest named Xellos.
 While it’s obvious that Martina’s evil, Xellos’ motivations are a lot more ambiguous.
 Xellos’ catchphrase is, “It’s a secret.”
 During their quest for the Claire Bible, they keep running into the dragon lord, Gaav.